usrrdu/js_design_patterns/creational/singleton/notes.md

 - caches
 - configuration settings

-### The singleton pattern should not be overused.
-They're often an indication that modules in a system are either tightly coupled or that logic is overly spread across multiple parts of a codebase.
+**The singleton pattern should not be overused** They're often an indication that modules in a system are either tightly coupled or that logic is overly spread across multiple parts of a codebase.
 Singletons can be more difficult to test due to issues ranging from hidden dependencies,the difficulty in creating multiple instances, difficulty in stubbing dependencies and so on.